codeandgyan/news-scraper/README.md

 # news-scraper

-Scrapes News from the world of Cyber Security, Hacking and related topics.
+Scrapes News from the world of Cyber Security, Hacking and related topics and sends the feed via a discord bot

 # Steps to setup and run the app